-- In Sinfest, with the way its feminist characters are written, it's hard to tell whether Tat supports radical feminism himself, is mocking it or is only pretending these are his views as a very elaborate troll.
+- In Sinfest, with the way its feminist characters are written, it's hard to tell whether Tat supports radical second-wave feminism himself, is mocking it or is only pretending these are his views as a very elaborate troll.

 - Popehat's North Korean Twitter news hoax, mentioned above, was reactivated.
 Five years after the revelation it was a hoax, it could still take in American television talking heads.
 And Buzzfeed.
 And Newsweek.
 And the Washington Post.